loqusion/otw/README.md

 # e.g.: ./otw bandit 3
 ```

-Don't worry about deleting the `/` if you use autocomplete! otw is smart and will figure out what you mean.
+Don't worry about deleting the trailing `/` if you use autocomplete! otw is smart and will figure out what you mean.
 Thus, the following line is equivalent:

 ```bash
 $ ./otw <game>/ <level>